 The blend is truly remarkable, and it’s something you’ll definitely enjoy.
 It’s also the ideal destination for anyone who wants lazy days and vibrant evenings.

 It’s really all about lazy days chilling out in Alacati, but there are some tremendous Alacati landmarks in and around the town, too.
-The cobbled streets are more than worth exploration, and again, you’ll notice the Greek influence.
+The cobbled streets are more than worth exploring; again, you’ll notice the Greek influence.

-You’ll also be able to see an evident pavement cafe vibe, with trees and bright pink flowers providing the shade as you sit outside the cafe, with the world passing you by.
-Many of the cafes and restaurants in Alacati are also family-run so that you can be sure of a delicious experience!
+You’ll also see an evident pavement cafe vibe, with trees and bright pink flowers providing the shade as you sit outside the cafe, with the world passing you by.
+Many of the cafes and restaurants in Alacati are also family-run, so you can be sure of a delicious experience!

 The main street is called Kemal Pasa Street, and that’s where you’ll find the main action and many Alacati tourist spots.
 However, if you venture off that street, you’ll find even more Alacati attractions to explore, including windmills up the hill and brightly painted buildings.

-If you’re in Alacati on a Saturday, head to the market and enjoy some of the most delicious fresh fruits and vegetables around.
+If you’re in Alaçatı on a Saturday, head to the market and enjoy some of the most delicious fresh fruits and vegetables.
+Locally grown produce from the local villages can be found at these markets, and if you’re a fruit lover, you’ll never taste fruit like this.
 There is also a fish market you can check out – whether you want to cook or not!
-Locally grown produce from the local villages can be found at these markets, and if you’re a fruit lover, you’ll never taste fruit like this.
 There are also stalls selling clothes and handmade souvenirs too.

 Head To The Beach